Brügger & Thomet MP9: TP9

-The TP9 is a semi-automatic civilian variant of MP9.
+The TP9 is a semi-automatic civilian variant of the MP9.

-Its design is similar to the Steyr SPP, but its differential feature is an underbarrel MIL-STD-1913 Picatinny Rail, which is installed in front of the trigger guard, in place of the forward grip.
-This was to done to comply with US firearm import laws.
+Its design is similar to the Steyr SPP, but its differential feature is an underbarrel MIL-STD-1913 Picatinny Rail installed in front of the trigger guard, in place of the forward grip.
+This was to be done to comply with US firearm import laws.

 TP9SF

 The TP9SF is superficially similar to the TP9, though it is selective-fire rather than semi-auto only.

 TP9-US

-With the TP9-N B&T decided to add an empty socket (which also includes the hand-stop) for the foregrip, instead of a picatinny rail as with the old TP9.
+With the TP9-N, B&T decided to add an empty socket (which also includes the hand-stop) for the foregrip, instead of a picatinny rail as with the old TP9.

-It also comes without a stock, but with an attachment point that can fit various folding or telescoping braces and stocks, should a customer decide to register it as a short barreled rifle and add one.
+It also comes without a stock, but with an attachment point that can fit various folding or telescoping braces and stocks, should a customer decide to register it as a short-barreled rifle and add one.

 TP9-N

 The regular TP9-N is identical to the MP9-N, just without full-auto capability.